gdgkirkley/castmyfriends/README.md

 # CAST MY SHOW

-Cast My Show is a small side project for quickly and easily casting theatre productions using a drag and drop interface.
-It lets users log in, search for a show from the database, add a new show if it doesn't exist already, cast a show, and save their casts!
+Cast My Show is a small side project I created for quickly and easily casting theatre productions using a drag and drop interface.
+It lets users create accounts, search for a show (or, add a new show if it doesn't exist already), cast it, and save their casts for later!

 ![Screenshot of castmyshow.com](./public/screenshot.gif)